Purpose of the Grant Program

 Other Research Units

-The Fulbright-Saastamoinen Foundation Grant in Health and Environmental Sciences is jointly funded by the Saastamoinen Foundation, the University of Eastern Finland and the Fulbright Finland Foundation.
+The award is jointly funded by the Saastamoinen Foundation, the University of Eastern Finland and the Fulbright Finland Foundation.

-The Fulbright-Saastamoinen Foundation Grant in Health and Environmental Sciences is available for visits of 5–9 months.
+The award is available for visits of 5–9 months.
+It includes:

 - One-time travel allowance of 1,800 USD.

 - Residence permit allowance based on the actual permit fees (incl. grantee and accompanying family members).